Provizanta/ansible-role-create-dev-project/ignore_file/README.md

-Ignore files
+Ansible role: ignorefiles
 =========

-Create an ignore file for a programming project.
+Create an ignore file for a specific source control tool.

 Requirements
 ------------